Follow these steps to prepare to accept paper submissions.

 Paper administrators make life easy for PC reviewers while hiding conflicts from chairs in most circumstances.
 However, determined chairs can still discover reviewer identities via HotCRP logs, review counts, and mails (and, of course, by removing the administrator).
 For additional privacy, a conference can use review tokens, which are completely anonymous review slots.
 To create a token, an administrator goes to an assignment page and clicks on “Request review” without entering a name or email address.
 This reports the token, a short string of letters and numbers such as “9HDZYUB”.
 Any user who knows the token can enter it on HotCRP’s home page, after which the system lets them view the paper and anonymously modify the corresponding “Jane Q. Public” review.
 True reviewer identities will not appear in HotCRP’s database or its logs.
 For even more privacy, the paper administrator could collect offline review forms via email and upload them using review tokens; then even web server access logs store only the administrator’s identity.

 Collect authors’ responses to the reviews (optional).
 Authors’ responses (also called rebuttals) let authors correct reviewer misconceptions before decisions are made.
 Responses are entered into the system as comments.
-On the decision settings page, update “Can authors see reviews” and “Collect responses to the reviews,” then send mail to authors informing them of the response deadline.
+On the decision settings page, update “Collect responses to the reviews,” then send mail to authors informing them of the response deadline.
 PC members can still update their reviews up to the review deadline; authors are informed via email of any review changes.
-At the end of the response period you should generally turn off “Authors can see reviews” so PC members can update their reviews in peace.

 Set PC can see all reviews if you haven’t already, allowing the program committee to see reviews and scores for non-conflicted papers.
 (During most conferences’ review periods, a PC member can see a paper’s reviews only after completing their own review for that paper.
 This supposedly reduces bias.)

 Examine paper scores, either one at a time or en masse, and decide which papers will be discussed.
-The tags system lets you prepare discussion sets.
+The tags system can group papers and prepare discussion sets.
 Use search keywords to, for example, find all papers with at least two overall merit ratings of 2 or better.

 Assign discussion orders using tags (optional).
 Common discussion orders include sorted by overall ranking (high-to-low, low-to-high, or alternating), sorted by topic, and grouped by PC conflicts.
 Explicit tag-based orders make it easier for the PC to follow along.